Review - Oklahoma City

 However, what the director doesn’t play safe with is linking the bombing to McVeigh’s warped right-wing ideology – a notion that still echoes today and is extremely prescient in 2017.
 From neo-nazi havens in the woods to the Waco incident where cult leader David Koresh advised his followers to resist government interference, the documentary shows the small steps leading to the tragic day.

-Disillusioned by his experience in the Gulf War, McVeigh intends to show the Government that this is what they are up against as he taunts the law enforcement agency after his disillusionment with their response at Waco.
+Disillusioned by his experience in the Gulf War, McVeigh intends to show the Government what they are up against as he taunts the law enforcement agency after his disillusionment with their response at Waco.
 With links to the pro-gun lobby, McVeigh shows zero remorse as he is captured – and ultimately executed – for his crimes.

 The doc follows a standard narrative but the filmmaker lets the disturbing facts stand for themselves.
 A shocking set of photos of injured babies – there was a day-care centre in the government building McVeigh targeted – are some of the most alarming scenes I’ve ever witnessed in a documentary.
 Almost shielding my eyes, the tragedy is made all-too-real as the personal impact on families and individuals is displayed.